bowenbee/dexter/README.md

 ### 2. Import the Pokemon Data

 Using the PowerShell script [`sharepoint-provision/ImportPkmn.ps1`](./sharepoint-provision/ImportPkmn.ps1), import the Pokemon data into the lists.
-Grab a coffee or go on a walk because this will take some time to run (the image upload part is slow) and took roughly 2.5 hours in total.
-It is a one-time run script once completed.
+Grab lunch or go on a long walk because this will take some time to run (the image upload part is slow) and took roughly 2.5 hours in total.
+It is a one-time run script.

 ### 3. Import the Solution
 - Navigate to [make.powerapps.com](https://make.powerapps.com)